asyncapi/website/pages/docs/tutorials/index.md

 weight: 2
 ---

-## Tutorials: Learn how AsyncAPI works
+## Learn how to contribute at AsyncAPI

-Welcome to AsyncAPI **Tutorials**!
-Our Tutorials section teaches beginner processes with AsyncAPI by doing.
+Welcome to AsyncAPI.
+This section teaches beginner processes with AsyncAPI by doing.

 <Remember>